odanilomoreira/odanilomoreira.github.io/_pages/quotes.md

     image: "/images/banner.jpg"
 ---

-> "If the image is clear and powerful, the price is easy to pay." - Jim Rohn
+> "If the promise is clear and powerful, the price is easy to pay." - Jim Rohn

 > "Only action matters." - Tom Bilyeu